daniel099999/designPatterns/README.md

 #-> Encapsulating object creation, limiting type of object tha class can create.
 #-> Self object creation and exposing only an instance.

-#Factory Pattern
+# Factory Pattern
 -> deals with delegating object creation to a static method to ensure proper object creation

-#Builder Pattern
+# Builder Pattern
 -> allows us to delegate object creation to a class that will build the object for you

 # Singleton Pattern
 -> allows us to ensure that only a single instance of the classes ever created.

-#dependency injection pattern
+# Dependency injection pattern
 the class requests all other objects it needs instead of creating them itself.

-#object pool
+# Object pool
 similar to singleton, except here a pool of objects is created, and the objects are reused instead of being recreated over and over again, because object creation can be expensive sometimes on resources

-#Lazy initialization
+# Lazy initialization
 delaying the creation of an object or the setting of a variable until the first time it is actually needed